kaoh/globalplatform/globalplatform/README.md

 __NOTE:__ `zlib` must be installed manually.
 Copy the zlibwapi.dll to `C:\Windows\System32` from the upper module's `zlib-1.2.8/zlib-1.2.8.zip`.

 __NOTE:__ OpenSSL must be installed manually.
-Chocolatey is using the the systems architecture, which is nowadays 64 bit, but the compilation needs the 32 bit version.
+Chocolatey is using the systems architecture, which is nowadays 64 bit, but the compilation needs the 32 bit version.
 Download [OpenSSL](https://slproweb.com/products/Win32OpenSSL.html) and choose the Win32 bit version and no light version.

 ### Compile